 Arm Technology Pelion loT Platform is a device-to-data platform which easily connects to trusted IoT devices and extract real-time data.

-Airborne Data Collection provides simultaneous collection of high-resolution X-band and P-band for unprecedented situational awareness.
+Intermap Technologies Airborne Data Collection provides simultaneous X-band and P-band radar frequency data for tactical aerospace uses.

 Vigilant CyberDNA Managed Detection and Response (MDR) provides continuous monitoring of VoIP phones, copiers, personal gadgets and other devices.